 WordPress sounds all well and good.
 But maybe you’re still not sure.
 How do you know you can trust this free, open-source platform?

-- Popular – Nearly 39% of the internet is powered by WordPress.
+- Popularity – According to WordPress usage statistics, early 42.9% of the internet is powered by WordPress.
 For every 100 new domains in the U.S., somewhere in the neighborhood of 40 – 60 are running WordPress.

 - Fortune 500 – It’s good enough for Fortune 500 companies.
 WordPress showcases how Fortune 500 companies that use WordPress are using the platform for various sites and blogs.
 In fact, check out the WordPress Showcase for even more examples of who’s using WordPress.
 You’ll find big-name celebrities, major organizations and highly successful companies.

 - Backing – WordPress has the support of several organizations, including the WordPress Foundation and Automattic.
 The WordPress Foundation is a nonprofit dedicated to protecting WordPress and other open-source projects.
 Automattic is a for-profit company founded by the same guy who started WordPress.
 They continue to create open-source projects and contribute to WordPress.
 There are also some well-funded groups that are watching WordPress’s back.

 - History – First started in 2003, WordPress is a platform with a long history.
 It’s not some flash-in-the-pan tech startup that won’t be here next year.
 It’s got staying power.